College Factual by our College Data Analytics Team

 Neosho County Community College Majors

-During the most recent year for which we have data, students from 23 majors graduated from Neosho County Community College.
-Of these students, 1,582 received undergraduate degrees and 1,582 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 10 majors graduated from Neosho County Community College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Neosho County Community College along with which ones have the highest average starting salaries.

-In 2022-2023, 709 students took at least one online class at Neosho County Community College.
-This is an increase from the 634 students who took online classes the previous year.
+770 students took at least one online class at Neosho County Community College.

 Learn more about online learning at Neosho County Community College.